Summer Camp

 Camps for Teens!

-In the summer, we have many ways for teens to be together and the forest is the perfect place to connect with nature, yourself, and community.
-Our 2-week MIT program (Mentor-in-Training) is designed for those on a leadership path.
-Our MITs are teens 14+ with a desire to dig into how to use their previous wilderness skill experience to mentor youth through nature connection.
-Contact us for more info on this specialized program for teens with previous wilderness experience.
-We also offer Advanced Survival, Scout Tracker and Wildwood Rangers camps for ages 12-15.
-Advanced Survival & Scout Tracker camps include an overnight on Thursday evening.
+The forest is the perfect place for teens to be together, connect with nature, themselves, and community.
+Our 2-week Mentor-in-Training program is designed for those on a leadership path.
+MITs are teens 14+ with a desire to learn how to use their previous wilderness skill experience to mentor youth through nature connection.
+We also offer Advanced Survival and Wildwood Rangers camps for ages 12-15.
+Advanced Survival camp includes an overnight on Thursday evening.

-– February 15th: Early bird registration for returning families followed by open enrollment to the general public on Feb 18th at 8am via this link.
+– January 27th-29th: Early bird registration for returning families (27th) followed by open enrollment to the general public (29th) at noon.

 – May 1st: Open enrollment closes.
 Final payments (or payment plan set up) and scholarship acceptances due, uploaded medical forms are due in your CampBrain registration account.